How Businesses Can Participate

 • Talk to other businesses about what they have done, and encourage them to join you in getting more prepared.

 1. Drop, Cover, and Hold On: Have your employees Drop to the ground, take Cover under a table or desk, and Hold On to it as if a major earthquake were happening (stay down for at least 60 seconds).
 Practice now so your employees will immediately protect themselves during earthquakes!
-(See this page for what to do if outside, driving, in a tall building, or other situations.
-See this page for what to do if you have a disability or an activity limitation.)
+(See this page for what to do if outside, driving, in a tall building, or other situations.)
+For people with disabilities or access and functional needs, download our preparedness guide (661 KB) PDF.

 2. While still under the table, or wherever you are, look around and imagine what would happen in a major earthquake.
 What would fall on you or others?
 What would be damaged?
 What would life be like after?
 What will your business do before the actual earthquake happens to reduce losses and quickly recover?

-3. Finally, practice what your business will do after the shaking stops.
+3. (Optional) Practice what your business will do after the shaking stops.

-What we do now, before the earthquake, will determine what our lives will be like after.
+What we do now, before the next big earthquake, will determine what our lives will be like after.

 The 7 Steps to an Earthquake Resilient Business booklet provides detailed instructions for what any size business can do to get prepare.